psynteract/psynteract-docs/installation.md

 #### Windows

-To install the plugin and extension, please navigate to or create the folder `.opensesame` in the user's home directory (typically `[drive]:\Documents and Settings\[user name]\.opensesame`).
-Please copy contents of the folders `plugins` and `extensions` from the downloaded psynteract release into the corresponding folders within this directory (or create them first, if necessary).
+To install the plugin and extension, please copy the contents of the folders `plugins` and `extensions` from the downloaded psynteract release into the corresponding folders that OpenSesame searches for plugins and extensions.
+One option for this is to use the `plugins` and `extensions` folders in the OpenSesame installation directory.
+Please see the [OpenSesame documentation](http://osdoc.cogsci.nl/plug-ins/installation/) for additional options.

 #### Mac OS